Pumi

 Exercise & Activity Requirements

-Pumik are high-energy dogs requiring significant daily activity:
+Pumik are high-energy dogs requiring significant daily activity: Your veterinarian and experienced Pumi owners can offer perspective tailored to your situation.

 Training Tips for Pumi

-Pumik are highly trainable but need the right approach:
+Pumik are highly trainable but need the right approach.

 Nutrition & Feeding

-Proper nutrition supports Pumi energy and health:
+Proper nutrition supports Pumi energy and health: Your veterinarian and experienced Pumi owners can offer perspective tailored to your situation.

 Top Food Choices for Pumik